TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Docker.md

 !!! note

     I'm not going to explain how to get dockers installed and running, I will only explain which folder structure we recommend.
+    The paths mentioned below refer to internal paths for the containers.
+External paths can be `/<path_to_data>/data`. `/data` is also a valid external path

 ## Folder Structure